History of Curaçao in Timeline

 1905: First published work in Papiamentu

-In 1905, the first published work in Papiamentu was a poem by Joseph Sickman Corsen entitled Atardi, published in the La Cruz newspaper.
+In 1905, the first published work in Papiamentu, a poem by Joseph Sickman Corsen entitled Atardi, was published in the La Cruz newspaper.

-1911: Rebuilding of Punda tramway
+1911: Punda tramway rebuilt

 1914: Oil Discovery in Venezuela Alters Curaçao's Economy